-The purpose of the Madison Street Corridor Urban Design Overlay District is to coordinate the physical improvements that will be made to this important corridor by both public and private entities.
+The purpose of the Clarksville Design Overlay Districts is to coordinate the physical improvements made within these unique corridors by both public and private entities.

-The overlay zoning district is placed "over" the base zoning in an area in order to modify the base zoning's regulatory standards.
-The overlay district alters such standards as building placement, size and height, parking and access, landscaping and buffering, and signage, but does not determine the use of the property.
-The use is governed by the underlying base zoning.
+These districts are overlay zoning districts which are placed "over" the base zoning in an area in order to modify specific regulatory standards.
+Overlay districts alter such standards as building placement, size and height, parking and access, materials, glazing, landscaping and buffering, and signage, but do not determine the ultimate use of the property.
+The property use is governed by the underlying base zoning.